 Is there a charge for using this data?

 There is no charge for using this data.
 However as a charity we are only able to provide our services through the support of our members or donations.
-Please consider offering your support when using data from the NBN Atlas either by becoming a member, corporate supporter or making a donation.
+Please show your support when using data from the NBN Atlas either by becoming a member, corporate supporter or making a donation.

 Can I use rNBN with the Atlas?